Published 9/18/2008 in the Garden City Telegram

 recorded their experiences.
 Using diaries, letters, and reminiscences,

-considers the land, people, towns, and daily life as seen
+this program considers the land, people, towns, and daily life as seen

 through the eyes of the young.